simonbukin/simonbukin/README.md

 ## Hello!

 I'm a UX Engineer focused on creating excellent experiences focused on users.
-I'm passionate about optimizizing user experiences and exploring the rabbit hole that is frontend web development.
+I'm passionate about optimizing user experiences and exploring the rabbit hole that is frontend web development.

 - 🌱 I've been learning Svelte + SvelteKit and have been loving it.
 My [personal website](https://www.simonbukin.com) is built with it!
+- 🔭 I'm getting married this year, and have been working on an [RSVP tracking website](https://simonandkaylawedd.ing) with Next.js.
 - 💬 Ask me about UX, the quest for a perfect espresso shot, and how to find obscure music.
 - 📫 Drop me [a line](mailto:from-github@sbukin.anonaddy.com)